Identifying and Exploiting Structure in Robot Co-Design: Co-Design Tasks

 \subsubsection{Manipulation}

-We co-design two soft fingers manipulating an elliptical object shown in Fig.~\ref{fig:problems}.
-The goal is to rotate the object by $90\degree$ and $180\degree$ in \textit{Mani\textsubscript{212}} and \textit{Mani\textsubscript{320}}, respectively.
-The object is initialized randomly between the fingers, with a $\pm15\%$ change in the length of its major axis to make the tasks challenging.
-The quality is computed by averaging the quality of $20$ such environments.
-We model the fingers using springs whose stiffness can be adjusted by $\pm33\%$.
-There are $122$ and $182$ such springs, equally divided between the two fingers, for each task.
-A group of $6$ springs forms a block whose length, $L$, can be adjusted by $\pm25\%$, and width (W) by $\pm10\%$.
-Finally, we can change the gap between the fingers using two parameters (O).
-The control parameters define the curvatures of the upper and lower halves of the spring blocks.
-These curvatures change five times during the first half of the simulation, and remain constant thereafter.
-In the remaining half, random torques are applied to the object to ensure robustness.
+We co-design two soft fingers to rotate elliptical objects.
+Fingers are modeled as linear springs whose stiffness $k$ is adjustable by $\pm33\%$.
+Six springs forms a block whose length, $l_{0}$, can be adjusted by $\pm25\%$, and width, $w$ by $\pm10\%$.
+Finally, each finger's position can be adjusted using $d$, which is bounded to prevent collisions with the object or the environment (the ground and side walls) during initialization.
+Control parameters set the curvatures, $\kappa_{t}$, of the upper and lower halves of each finger's spring blocks (two actuators per finger).
+These are updated five times during the first half of the simulation and piecewise-linearly interpolated to obtain $\kappa_{t}$ at every timestep.
+These are bounded by $\kappa_{\text{min}}$ and $\kappa_{\text{max}}$ (shown in Fig.~\ref{fig:problems}).